NCBI-Codeathons/glaucoma-oct-scans/README.md

 * Error rate targets are around 70% considering the limited size of the dataset and will be found after the model validated on test data.

 ![workflow](https://github.com/NCBI-Codeathons/glaucoma-oct-scans/blob/main/Codeathon%20Workflow%20(1).png)
+### Training and Testing Methodology

+The dataset consists of labeled 565 high-resolution images belonging to 2 categories (Glaucoma and Non Glaucoma).
+These images are labeled by human labelers using a python script.
+This dataset consists of variable resolution images, which are down-sampled to a fixed resolution of 300x300.
+Dataset is divided into three sets: Training, Validation (70%) and Testing (30%) sets.
+CNN Model is trained with different epochs until we reach an optimum accuracy without any model outfitting.

 ### CNN Model

 Different stack of layers that produces an output function when given an input with the help of a differentiable function is called CNN Architecture.